Ovarian cancer symptoms

 Advanced ovarian cancer can cause even more symptoms because the cancer has spread into the abdomen or elsewhere in the body.
 These can include sickness, constipation, tiredness, shortness of breath, or a noticeable swelling of the abdomen.
 You may have a loss of appetite, feeling full after eating or a general feeling of fullness in the abdomen.

 If you do have any of these symptoms, particularly if they don't go away, go to your doctor and get a check up.
 Remember, other diseases apart from ovarian cancer can cause these symptoms.
 Most women with symptoms like these will not have cancer.

 You can view and print the quick guides for all the pages in the about ovarian cancer section.

-Ovarian cancer symptoms are not necessarily easy to spot as they can be vague.
-And they can just about all be related to other much less serious conditions, particularly the symptoms for ovarian cancer that is less advanced.
+Ovarian cancer symptoms are not always easy to spot as they can be vague.
+Some of the symptoms of ovarian cancer can also be symptoms of non cancerous conditions.